-A student can be placed on academic probation and/or suspension when the student does not meet the minimum CNU and cumulative GPA required for the number of hours attempted.
-This information is detailed in the C-N Undergraduate Catalog.
-A student will be required to meet with a Student Success Center staff member and develop an Academic Recovery Plan.
+A student can be placed on academic probation and/or suspension when the student does not meet the minimum C-N and cumulative GPA required for the number of hours attempted.
+If this occurs, a student will be required to meet with a Student Success Center staff member and develop an Academic Recovery Plan.
+This information is detailed in the C-N Undergraduate Catalog (pg.
+38).